earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="bazel">How is Earthly different from Bazel?<span class="hide"><a href="#bazel">¶</a></span></h2>

-[Bazel](https://bazel.build) is a build tool developed by Google to optimize the speed, correctness, and reproducibility of their internal monorepo codebase.
-Earthly draws inspiration from some of the principles of Bazel (mainly the idea of repeatable builds), but it is different in a few key ways:
+[Bazel](https://bazel.build/) is a build tool developed by Google to optimize the speed, correctness, and reproducibility of their internal monorepo codebase.
+The main difference between Bazel and Earthly is that Bazel is a **build system**, whereas Earthly is a **general-purpose CI/CD framework**.

-- Earthly does not replace language-specific tools, like Maven, Gradle, Webpack, etc. Instead, it leverages and integrates with them.
-Adopting Bazel usually means that all build files need to be completely rewritten.
-This is not the case with Earthly, as it mainly acts as the glue between builds.
+Bazel focuses on compiling and unit testing, and it does so in a highly opinionated manner.
+Bazel is an extremely efficient build system that provides speed, correctness, and reproducibility.
+But Bazel is difficult to adopt, and you have to implement it correctly to get its benefits.
+Achieving anything beyond compiling and unit testing is difficult and time-consuming.

+Earthly, on the other hand, can be used for general-purpose CI/CD use cases.
+Earthly can compile and run unit tests like Bazel, but, it goes beyond that, allowing integration testing, deployment to production, executing arbitrary scripts, performing custom packaging, etc.

+Bazel does exceptionally well in very specific environments, for very specific use cases, but it is not a general-purpose CI/CD framework.

+For these reasons, Bazel is often run in conjunction with Earthly, rather than instead of it.
+Here is an [example of how to do that in the Earthly repository on GitHub](https://github.com/earthly/earthly/tree/main/examples/bazel).
+In particular, the combination of Bazel and [Earthly Satellites](https://earthly.dev/pricing) (or self-hosted [Earthly remote runners](https://docs.earthly.dev/ci-integration/remote-buildkit)) allows Bazel’s cache to be saved on the remote runner and be instantly available on the next build.
+This can make Bazel executions in CI very fast.

+One of Bazel’s use cases is managing builds for a monorepo setup.
+For this use case, there is some overlap with what Earthly can do.
+Here are some key differences between the two:

+- Earthly is significantly easier to adopt.
+Every new programming language that Bazel needs to build requires onboarding, and all build files usually need to be completely rewritten.
+This can be a significant investment of time and effort from the team adopting it.
+For large codebases, migration often takes a few years.
+Earthly, on the other hand, does not replace language-specific tools.
+This makes migrating to Earthly much faster and easier, only taking a few weeks to a few months.
-- The learning curve of Earthly is more accessible, especially if the user already has experience with Dockerfiles.
-Bazel, on the other hand, introduces some completely new concepts.
+- The learning curve of Earthly is much lower than Bazel.
+Learning Earthly is especially easy if you already have experience with Dockerfiles.
+Bazel, on the other hand, introduces several new concepts and a custom programming language.
+The difficulty of learning how to use Bazel means fewer engineers across a team will be able to use it.
+Earthly's simplicity makes it easier to democratize builds across a team than with Bazel.
 - Bazel has a purely descriptive specification language.
 Earthly is a mix of descriptive and imperative language.
-- Bazel uses tight control of compiler tool chains to achieve true hermetic builds, whereas Earthly uses containers and well-defined inputs.

-Overall, by letting you use your existing tool chain, Earthly has an easier adoption curve and is easier to use in non-mono repo settings.
-This does mean that its possible to do non-repeatable actions in Earthly, but practically at organization scales smaller than Google, we have not found this to be a problem and the ease of adoption out-weighs these concerns.
+- Earthly does not do file-level compilation caching on its own.
+Bazel does.
+So incremental compilation of large codebases is faster on Bazel.
+You can set up Earthly to cache individually compiled files, but that requires more work (we're working to improve this).
+- Bazel’s consistency is more correct and more difficult to achieve, while Earthly’s consistency is more practical.
+Bazel uses tight control of compiler toolchains to achieve true hermetic builds, whereas Earthly uses containers and well-defined inputs.
+Bazel achieves truly reproducible builds – the output is byte-for-byte consistent across systems – when run in hermetic environments (compiler versions match, dependencies match, etc.).
+Earthly achieves repeatable builds – consistency is guaranteed by using containers to ensure that the build executes in a similar environment.
+The build output is usually not byte-for-byte the same except under specific situations (e.g. dependencies are pinned to fixed versions, compilers used in the build don't introduce timestamps, etc.).

+For more information about when to use Bazel, check out our blog, where we have written an [extensive article on the topic](https://earthly.dev/blog/bazel-build/).

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="dagger">How is Earthly different from Dagger?<span class="hide"><a href="#dagger">¶</a></span></h2>